ignatenkobrain/sphinxcontrib-issuetracker/doc/configuration.rst

    - ``google code``: The issue tracker of http://code.google.com.
    - ``debian``: The Debian issue tracker at http://bugs.debian.org.
 To use this issue tracker, debianbts_ and SOAPpy_ must be installed.
 This issue tracker is not available on Python 3, because neither debianbts_ nor SOAPpy_ are available for Python 3 yet.
    - ``jira``: A Jira_ instance.
 With this issue tracker :confval:`issuetracker_url` must be set to the base url of the Jira instance to use.
 Otherwise a :exc:`~exceptions.ValueError` is raised when resolving the first issue reference.
+   - ``redmine``: Redmine issue tracker.
+Before using this issuetracker, you must install ``python-redmine``. :confval:`issuetracker_url` must be set to the base url of the redmine installation.
+If you require authentication, you can either set :confval:`issuetracker_redmine_key` to use the key based authentication, or set :confval:`issuetracker_redmine_username` and :confval:`issuetracker_redmine_password` accordingly.
+You can also change some of the ``requests`` parameters with a dict on :confval:`issuetracker_redmine_requests`, for example, to disable SSLVerify errors on a self-signed certificate server, you can set this to ``{'verify': False}``.

      .. versionadded:: 0.8